Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Conclusion and Outlook

-Finally, this work provides a critical step towards practical quantum technology implementations with NVs.
+This work also provides a critical step towards practical quantum technology implementations with NVs.
 Scalability is paramount for applications such as the diamond-based quantum token~\cite{qtoken_1, qtoken_2}, which requires identical operation across different NVs.
-Thereby using the intrinsic $^{15}$N spin instead of stochastic $^{13}$C nuclei as in previous studies~\cite{CROT_13C_1, CROT_13C_2, CROT_13C_3, CROT_13C_4, CROT_13C_5, CROT_13C_6}, we transition from a system where the interactions are limited by random lattice positions to a deterministic interaction.
-This shift from a stochastic to a deterministic system is essential for technological scalability of future quantum devices.
+By using the intrinsic $^{15}$N spin instead of stochastic $^{13}$C nuclei as in previous studies~\cite{CROT_13C_1, CROT_13C_2, CROT_13C_3, CROT_13C_4, CROT_13C_5, CROT_13C_6}, we transition from a system limited by random lattice positions to one governed by deterministic interactions.
+Last but not least, the open-source simulations and implementations with IBMQ and NVs are themselves primary contributions of this work, providing a viable framework for quantum simulation of time-dependent qubit dynamics in the laboratory frame within NISQ-era digital gate-based quantum simulators.